 ZURICH – Same-sex couples can wed in Switzerland from July 1 next year, the government said on Wednesday, enacting the results of a ground-breaking referendum on the issue in September.

-ZURICH – Switzerland agreed to legalise civil marriage and the right to adopt children for same-sex couples by a nearly two-thirds majority in a referendum on Sunday, making it one of the last countries in Western Europe to legalise gay marriage.
+Voters approved the “Marriage for All” initiative by a nearly two-thirds majority, making Switzerland one of the last countries in Western Europe to legalise gay marriage.
+[L1N2QS03T]

 In a two-stage process, same-sex couples who have married abroad will have their status recognised from the start of January.
 Previously, the couples were seen as a registered partnership in Switzerland.

 The new law will enter force six months later, which means couples will be allowed to marry or convert their registered partnership from July 1, 2022.

 Preparations for the marriage can be submitted before this date, the government added.
 No more registered partnerships will be allowed after this date.

 Campaigners expect several hundred people to take advantage of the law change in the first year it comes into effect.